-The gaps between the wooden timbers are filled with wattle and daub.
+The white gaps between the wooden timbers on Tudor houses are filled with wattle and daub.
 Wattle is sticks woven together into panels.
 Daub is a mix of sand, clay and dung (animal poo!).

 Can you see the pink baby painted on the front?
 His name is St Rumbold, a famous Buckingham saint.